liuguangxi/suiji/doc/manual.typ

 - Call other random number generation functions as needed, using `rng` as input and output parameters.

 As long as the value of the initialized `rng` does not change, the result of the random number output is stable and reproducible.

+For functions that generate quasi-random sequences like `haltonset`, call it directly using the appropriate parameter values.
+And the output of the quasi-random sequences is deterministic.

 == WASM plugin